DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-02-29-user-research-round-1-findings.md

 ### Insight 1

-Most school users were optimistic about the service's potential (it could help with a current pain point).
-Still, its value relies heavily on other factors, such as ITT providers not requesting the same information separately and the new mentor training requirements not being the barrier some school users expect them to be.
+Most participants were optimistic about the service's potential (it could help with a current pain point).
+Still, its value relies heavily on other factors, such as ITT providers not requesting the same information separately and the new mentor training requirements not being the barrier some participants expect them to be.

-#### Supporting detail and evidence
+#### Supporting detail and evidence:

 As found during the Discovery phase, different ITT providers currently have various ways of requesting a school’s placement and mentor information.
 Some use a digital tool or send a digital form.
 In contrast, others request the information in a spreadsheet or word-processing document.
 Schools need to repeat this task for each provider they work with, which is time-consuming, and updating this information after they’ve submitted it is also a challenge.

 > This might stop the last-minute panics that we sometimes receive from people whose placements have collapsed because somebody’s resigned or whatever.
-And the training is meant to start next week, and they've got nowhere to send them, and they're frantically phoning around going, “can anybody help?”
+And the training is meant to start next week, and they’ve got nowhere to send them, and they’re frantically phoning around going, “can anybody help?”
 Having a centralised hub might stop that so they can at least see.

 However, the service’s appeal depends on ITT providers no longer requesting the same information separately so that the service replaces what it currently does rather than being additional.
-There were also concerns from some school users that other pressures on mentor availability [which participants also highlighted during the Discovery phase](/manage-school-placements/problems-with-school-placements/) will reduce the amount of placements schools are willing to add to the service or make the information less reliable.
+There were also concerns from some participants that other pressures on mentor availability [which participants also highlighted during the Discovery phase](/manage-school-placements/problems-with-school-placements/) will reduce the amount of placements schools are willing to add to the service or make the information less reliable.

-> My colleagues in schools who just take placements aren't considering mentor training.
+> My colleagues in schools who just take placements aren’t considering mentor training.
 They will just be used to getting emails and phone calls from universities and SCITTs saying they can have a placement and offering what they can offer.
 That’s based upon very little mentor training and they don't know yet that you need to have 20 hours.

 ### Insight 2